Beanie496/Crab/style.md

 - Functions definitions, in descending order of abstraction (so main() first)

 Don't use the old file path style.
 This means you should never make a file called `mod.rs`.
-Don't make inline modules.
-Always put the code in an external file.
+Unit tests should usually be inline modules.
+All other modules should be in external files.

 ### 2. Imports